barryels/activity-tracker/README.md

     - A `composer.json` file, reading the `name` property, if empty, then the parent directory name
     - A `bower.json` file, reading the `name` property, if empty, then the parent directory name
 - Add config file support
-- Build a GUI with nice graphs and stuff
+- Build a dashboard GUI with nice graphs, filters etc. e.g. Programming language breakdown, app usage, etc.
 - Add support for Windows and Linux